d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 ## Perplexity

-Last, let us discuss about how to measure the sequence model quality, which will be used to evaluate our RNN-based language models in the subsequence sections.
+Last, let us discuss about how to measure the language model quality, which will be used to evaluate our RNN-based models in the subsequent sections.
 One way is to check how surprising the text is.
 A good language model is able to predict with high-accuracy tokens that what we will see next.